MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_BINARYSENSOR_MQTT.md

 - InitMQTT: enables MQTT events on the FB, an overview of the parameters:
     - `MQTTPublishPrefix`: datatype *POINTER TO STRING*, pointer to the MQTT publish prefix that should be used for publishing any messages/events for this FB.
 Suffix is automatically set to FB name.
     - `pMqttPublishQueue`: datatype *POINTER TO FB_MqttPublishQueue*, pointer to the MQTT queue to publish messages.

+- ConfigureFunctionBlock: configures the behaviour of output `Q` using the parameters below:
+    - `T_TurnOffDelay`: duration of the turn off delay added on output `Q` to prevent rapid ON/OFF behaviour on the output caused by a fast switching sensor on the digital input.
+Default to 0 seconds, can be extremely usefull when connecting a motion sensor the the PLC.

 ### __MQTT Event Behaviour__
 Requires method call `InitMQTT` to enable MQTT capabilities.